GoVanguard/legion/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/4e33e52aab8f49cdcd02/maintainability)](https://codeclimate.com/github/GoVanguard/legion/maintainability)

 ## ABOUT
 Legion is a fork of SECFORCE's Sparta, Legion is an open source, easy-to-use, super-extensible and semi-automated network penetration testing tool that aids in discovery, reconnaissance and exploitation of information systems.
 [Legion](https://govanguard.io/legion) is developed and maintained by [GoVanguard](https://govanguard.io).
-For more info about Legion and it's roadmap check out it's product page at [https://GoVanguard.io/legion](https://govanguard.io/legion).
+More information about Legion, including the product roadmap, can be found on it's product page at [https://GoVanguard.io/legion](https://govanguard.io/legion).

 ### FEATURES
 * Automatic recon and scanning with NMAP, whataweb, nikto, Vulners, Hydra, SMBenum, dirbuster, sslyzer, webslayer and more (with almost 100 auto-scheduled scripts)